steptz/website/content/en/home/about.md

 ### Programming Languages and IDEs

 * Java and Apache NetBeans: This was the first environment that I used to learn coding in high school.
 I have not used Java in a few years.
 Most knowledge is on geometric formulas and basic object-oriented programming.
+* LaTeX and Overleaf: I have used this for writing papers that includes tables, images, bibliographies, and more.
 * Matlab: Used this environment for a little bit.
 Most knowledge is in creating functions and analyzing matrices.
 * NetLogo: Recently started using NetLogo, but not enough knowledge to create a new model/simulation.
 * Python and Jupyter Notebook: Recently started using python.
 Most knowledge is in network analysis, creating basic functions, and SQL queries.